Water pollution in India: Quality of water resources

-Specific rivers

 The Ganges

 More than 500 million people live along the [Ganges] River.
 An estimated 2,000,000 persons ritually bath daily in the river, which is considered holy by Hindus.
 Ganges river pollution is a major health risk.

 NRGBA was established by the Central Government of India, on 20 February 2009 under Section 3(3) of the Environment Protection Act, 1986.
 It also declared Ganges as the "National River" of India.
 The chair includes the Prime Minister of India and Chief ministers of states through which the Ganges flows.

 The Yamuna

 By an estimate by 2012, Delhi's sacred Yamuna river contained 7,500 coliform bacteria per 100cc of water.
 A number of NGOs, pressure groups, eco-clubs, as well as citizens' movements, have been active in their task to clean the river.

 Even though India revised its National Water Policy in 2002 to encourage community participation and decentralize water management, the country's complex bureaucracy ensures that it remains a "mere statement of intent."
 Responsibility for managing water issues is fragmented among a dozen different ministries and departments without any coordination.
 The government bureaucracy and state-run project department has failed to solve the problem, despite having spent many years and $140 million on this project.